AleixoLucas42/nginx-httpE2Ban/readme.md

 ### Can the logs be more or less detailed?
 - Yes you can use the environment variable LOG_LEVEL to change logs, in production I recomend to use value `ERROR` or `CRITICAL`.
 ### What is the meaning of httpE2Ban?
-- It's just "ban when get some http Error".
+- It's just "ban when get some http Error that came from request status code".

 ##